-Costa Rica (via IHCAI)
+Costa Rica (IHCAI)

-Clinical Rotation Description: Clinicals: In the primary health clinics the participant will have to work in the EBAIS (Spanish acronym for Basic Team of Health Care, this is the smallest health care unit in the Costa Rican health service).
-Students working at Clinics will do clinical work with the local physician and the health team.
+Clinical Rotation Description: In the primary health clinics the participant will have to work in the EBAIS (Spanish acronym for Basic Team of Health Care, this is the smallest health care unit in the Costa Rican health service).
+Students working at clinics will do clinical work with the local physician and the health team.
 Preventative services are emphasized, including immunizations, maternal child services, prenatal care, growth and development of children, nutrition, community education, community sanitation and environment, as well as continuity of care in cases chronic diseases.
 An important component of the rotation is the work place, school, or home visits or for immunization, child growth and development, prenatal care, and control of patients with chronic diseases or prevention and education activities.
-Hospitals: At the hospitals, students have access to the emergency room or others units of the hospitals according to space availability.
+At the hospitals, students have access to the emergency room or other units of the hospitals, according to space availability.
 The student will participate in the everyday clinical rounds in the Internal Medicine and/or Pediatrics services and/or Women's Hospital.
 Spanish language skill required: Intermediate-Advanced.

 Clinical Rotation Description: While providing primary care for this community, Shoulder to Shoulder Global (STSG) is working with the community to improve education, public health, access to safe water, and to improve economic opportunities STSG seeks to provide and promote educational, service and research opportunities for all partners involved.
-The Chief Medical Officer at the Centro Médico, Dr. Cristián Carrión.
+The Chief Medical Officer at the Centro Médico is Dr. Cristián Carrión.
 He will serve as the preceptor.
 Dr. Carrión completed his degree in Medicine and Surgery at the College of Medicine, Universidad Central de Quito and has a master’s degree in tropical medicine.
-Students would be working with Dr. Carrión, the Centro Médico Peace Corps volunteer and the Centro Médico staff to provide general care for an impoverished population.
+Students will be working with Dr. Carrión, the Centro Médico Peace Corps volunteer and the Centro Médico staff to provide general care for an impoverished population.
 Spanish language skill required: Intermediate-Advanced (prefer strong conversational level of Spanish).

-Community Medicine: From Rainforest to Coast-Ecuador (via CFHI)
+Community Medicine: From Rainforest to Coast-Ecuador (CFHI)

-Join health professionals and become immersed in Tarija's healthcare system, including community clinics, secondary and tertiary level hospitals, and a leading clinic for the treatment of Chagas Disease.
-Chagas, the "new AIDS of the Americas," currently infects 1.8 million people in Bolivia alone, primarily in rural areas.
+Join health professionals and become immersed in Tarija's health care system, including community clinics, secondary and tertiary level hospitals, and a leading clinic for the treatment of Chagas Disease.
+Chagas, the new AIDS of the Americas, currently infects 1.8 million people in Bolivia alone, primarily in rural areas.
 Take part in patient consultations, laboratory analysis, and prevention efforts in surrounding communities, while learning from local experts about the latest developments in Chagas research.
 In addition to clinical rotations, participants can choose to volunteer at a local children's shelter providing vocational training and social services for underserved youth.
 Become immersed in Bolivian culture and language through conversational and medical Spanish classes while living with a local family in Tarija.
 CFHI participants may also organize weekend trips to nearby destinations including wineries and waterfalls in Coimata.
 Spanish language skill required: Beginner-Advanced

 Experience the rich culture and history of Ecuador's vibrant capital city, Quito, located in the Andes mountain range.
-One of CFHI's longest-running programs, the Andean Health program offers a comprehensive experience that showcases the continuum of care and healthcare reforms instituted in the past several years under President Correa.
-Participants will come away with a holistic view of the healthcare systems in Quito as well as how Ecuadorians access healthcare services in this bustling Andean metropolis.
+One of CFHI's longest-running programs, the Andean Health program offers a comprehensive experience that showcases the continuum of care and health care reforms instituted in the past several years under President Correa.
+Participants will come away with a holistic view of the health care systems in Quito as well as how Ecuadorians access health care services in this bustling Andean metropolis.
 Spanish language skill required: Beginner-Advanced.

 Please note: Not all CFHI sites listed on the CFHI website are available sites for this elective, just those listed within this FM853/Latin America site.